-We hope that you enjoy these images which were taken, mainly, during our travels to Africa but also Svalbard, Japan, the Pantanal in Brazil, the Falkland Islands, Alaska and Antarctica as well as various locationsin the UK.
+We hope that you enjoy these images which were taken, mainly, during our travels to Africa but also Svalbard, Japan, The Pantanal, The Falkland Islands, Alaska, South Georgia, Indonesia and Antarctica as well as various locations in the UK and abroad.

-In terms of output, and hopefully quality, we feel that 2017 was our best year.
+In terms of output, and hopefully quality, we feel that 2018 was one of our best year.
 The only problem is the backlog of images yet to be processed.
 As we work through them we will update these galleries as we stumble across more deserving images.

 The "wish list" isn't getting any shorter!